October 3, 2019

-Much of the time spent with your salon clients is idle time
+Much of the time spent with your salon clients are idle time

-Most of your regular clients will be coming in for color and color takes time, but it’s typically a lot of idle time spent waiting.
-It’s waiting for hair to dry.
-It’s waiting for developer to work.
-As your experience level grows, this puts you in a position to easily work with more than one client at a time.
-At later stages in your career, especially with the help of a stylist’s assistant, there’s no reason you can’t work with multiple clients at once.
-You have to find the balance that still lets you maintain the personal relationships that keep your clients coming back, but higher-earning stylists are regularly working with multiple clients at the same time.
+You’ll want the majority of your customers to be coming in for color and color takes time.
+But it’s typically a lot of idle time spent waiting for hair to try and developer to work.
+As your experience level grows, You may be put in a position to easily work with more than one client at a time.
+At later stages in your career, especially with the help of a stylist’s assistant, there’s no reason you can’t work on multiple clients at once.
+Finding a balance between managing personal relationships and working with multiple clients is key.

 We recommend developing a system to track this independently from the salon itself.
-That means if you’re working on a commission-based comp plan, don’t rely solely on their POS system to tell you how you’re doing.
+That means if you’re working on a commission-based plan, don’t rely solely on their POS system to tell you your numbers.

-“I need to make $100K or more”, is not specific.
-“I need more clients” is not specific.
-“I need 75 more clients over the next 2 years”, is getting closer.
-“I need to average 3-4 new clients each month, and keep my client churn rate below 20%”, is pretty darn specific.
+“I need to make $100K or more” or “I need more clients” is not specific.
+You need to make these goals as specific as possible, such as: “I need to average 3-4 new clients each month, and keep my client churn rate below 20%”.

-Making sure your goals are relevant can take 2 forms.
-On the big-picture-side, if you’re balancing family and kids, social life and more, it may not be a relevant goal to say I want to run 400 clients and be Instagram famous.
-On the more granular-side, setting a goal of raising your per visit product sale average from $5 to $10, while not a bad thing, may only raise your income by $1,400/year (+$5 * 200 clients * 7 visits/year * 20% commission).
+Making sure your goals are relevant can take two forms.
+On the big-picture side, if you’re balancing family and kids, social life, and more, it may not be a relevant goal to say I want to run 400 clients and be Instagram famous.
+On the more granular side, setting a goal of raising your per visit product sale average from $5 to $10, may only raise your income by $1,400/year (+$5 * 200 clients * 7 visits/year * 20% commission).
 If your goal is to increase your income by $50K, there are probably more relevant goals to get there.
-(There’s a salon owner reading this right now cursing me for discounting the value of product sales).

 3. Take advanced classes and take them seriously.

 Never stop learning.
-You should always be expanding your arsenal – keeping up with current trends and filling in the gaps as far as what you’re comfortable with.
-Early-on in your career, that’s probably getting your color game top notch.
+You should always be expanding your skills – keeping up with current trends and filling in the gaps.
 The faster you can get really good at the high-dollar color services, the easier hitting $100K becomes.